 bpha today (28 July 21) released its Financial Statements for the year ended 31 March 2021, reporting a continuation of its strong financial performance.

 - Completion of 366 new affordable homes, despite pandemic restrictions

 - £26m investment in existing homes

 Investment for growth

-bpha invested £106m in existing and new homes in the year ended 31 March 2020, delivering 651 new affordable homes.
-As bpha grows, investment continues in technology and people to ensure it has a modern, scalable and efficient operational structure.
+bpha invested £38m in the provision of new affordable homes in the year ended 31 March 2021, delivering 366 new affordable homes. bpha continues to invest in technology and people to ensure it has a modern, scalable and efficient operational structure.
 Investment in these areas helped to ensure we were well prepared to meet the challenges of the pandemic.

 Strong cash generation and liquidity levels

 Our net cashflow from operating activities is sufficient to cover both debt interest and capital expenditure on existing assets, showing that our core operations are cash generative.